 #1.
 Ask For Your Summer Job Yourself

-Your potential employer will respect that you may be nervous but would much rather hear from the person looking for the summer job, than hear from a family member.
+Your potential employer will respect that you may be nervous but would much rather hear from the person looking for the summer job, rather than from a family member.
 It shows you are interested and keen, and are not being pushed into filling in the time before you go back to school!

 #2.
 Present a CV to Potential Employers

-Even if this is just a summer job, you should give your CV to any potential employers.
+Even if this is just a short-term summer job, you should give your CV to any potential employers.
 Perhaps you think you have nothing to put on a CV?
 Well you’re wrong, you have done research for school project work, are competent on a computer and phone, played as part of a team, cleaned, cooked and babysat.

 These skills and experience are all relevant to a potential employer, and they will admire you for making the effort to produce a CV rather than turning up empty handed.